-Whether you prefer an active holiday spent exploring the landscape by hiking or skiing, or a laid-back trip exploring museums and galleries, these 10 tips will help you have an unforgettable trip to Austria’s city of Salzburg.
+Whether you prefer an active holiday spent exploring the landscape by hiking or skiing, or a laid-back trip exploring museums and galleries, these tips will help you have an unforgettable trip to the Austrian city of Salzburg.
 Read on to discover the best things to see and do.

-Just a five-minute climb, the views from the top of Mönchsberg are awe-inspiring.
-To reach the hill from the Old Town, take the steps up past the Nonnberg Convent and head in the direction of the castle.
+A 20-minute climb, the views from the top of Mönchsberg are awe-inspiring.
+To reach the hill from the Old Town, take the steps up past the Nonnberg Convent and head in the direction of the castle (which sits on the Festungsberg, the adjoining hill).
 Whether you decide to go in or not, you can still appreciate both the view over the rooftops of Salzburg and, looking in the other direction, the beginning of the imposing Austrian Alps.
 The trip can be extended to an hour-long walk, which takes you to the Augustiner Brewery at the other end of Mönchsberg or simply back down into the city.

 An ideal trip for a rainy day, the Stiegl Brewery is home to Salzburg’s most popular beer.
 This brewery is located a short bus ride away from the centre of town, in the direction of the airport, and contains various exhibitions and the offer of a beer-tasting session at the end of the tour.
 The museum takes you through the brewing process, the various advertising campaigns and gives you a brief history of Austrian beer culture.
 All the production is done locally, with the water for the brewing process sourced from the mountains nearby.
 If you’re feeling peckish or thirsty, Stiegl also has a restaurant and beer garden attached.